 But you’re not a seasoned hunter.
 Of course, that doesn’t mean that you shouldn’t have the same information at your disposal as everyone else.
 That’s what research is for, and that’s what you’re here for; to help you conduct that research.

 And we are here to help with that.

 When Deer are Active

-There several times of the year where deer will be active.
+There are several times of the year when deer will be active.
 During the Rut, after big storms pass through, and just before significant changes in the weather (i.e., Summer to Autumn).

 Many a hunting parties pack up and head home, once the rain comes into the forecast.
 Understandably so I guess.
 The gloom of the rain dampers the mood, and morale gets pretty low pretty quick during long bouts of rain.
 We all know how rain affects us, but few hunters realize how rain affects their quarry.

 The truth is, rain barely affects deer at all.
 I’ve seen deer right outside my window playing in the backyard (sometimes in the front yard) in some heavy rainstorms.
 They’re like children who want nothing more than to slosh around in the puddles.